-The oldest and most well known mechanism is called -Cap and Trade" .
+The oldest and most well known mechanism is called "Cap and Trade."
 The national emission target set by the international framework is auctioned to large producers of greenhouse gases.
 Emission rights can then be traded between these producers.
 This trade includes carbon credits generated by sequestering carbon.
 The trading system sets a market price for greenhouse gas emissions.
 As targets are tightened, this price increases over time until it is more economical for industry to use renewable energy.

-There is another approach to controlling climate change an alternative mechanism to Cap and Trade called -Cap and Dividend."
-Formulated by U.S. think tank On The Commons, it also is based on per-capita emissions rights, but these are used to limit the production of fossil fuels rather than to monitor emissions as these fuels are consumed.
-It may be simpler and more effective in controlling the
+There is an alternative mechanism to Cap and Trade called "Cap and Dividend."
+Formulated by U.S. think tank On the Commons, it also is based on per-capita emissions rights, but these are used to limit the production of fossil fuels rather than to monitor emissions as these fuels